 Rigol, Sascha (2012) Monitoring concept to detect engine oil condition degradations to support a reliable drive operation.
-PhD thesis.
+PhD thesis, University of East London.

 Available under License Creative Commons Attribution No Derivatives.